Skip to content

 151. Progress on commitment to respect all workers' rights?

 Comprehensive, externally verified points have been awarded on the basis of the company's FSC FM (FSC-STD-01-001 V5-2) and PEFC FM (PEFC ST 1003:2018) certifications as the requirements fully meet the SPOTT indicator criteria.
-Additional points have been awarded according to the percent of company landbank certified by either FSC or PEFC, whichever is highest.
+Additional points have been awarded according to the percent of company landbank certified by FSC, which is higher.

 152. Commitment to eliminate gender related discrimination with regards to employment?